moorepants/eme134/content/pages/syllabus.rst

 The first edition of the book, titled "Vehicle Stability" is likely sufficient but the problem sets will not necessarily match.
-You will find an errata for the book on Canvas "Files".
+You will find an errata for the latest book on Canvas "Files".
 We will also provide you with free online resources and other supplementary materials.

 .. _Book Information: https://www.crcpress.com/Vehicle-Dynamics-Stability-and-Control-Second-Edition/Karnopp/p/book/9781466560857